WHO WE ARE

 - Child survival.
 More than half of early child deaths are due to conditions that could be prevented or treated with access to simple, cost-effective interventions.
 Nearly half of all child deaths are linked to malnutrition.

 - Reproductive health.
 Maternal deaths would drop by 67% if all women who wanted to avoid unintended pregnancies had access to family planning, and all pregnant women and their newborns had access to skilled care.

 - Mental health.
 14% of the entire world’s premature deaths and years lived with disability are attributed to mental, neurological and substance use disorders.
 90% of individuals needing access to mental health care cannot access it.

 IRC practitioners provide technical assistance to more than 30 country programs.
 Technical advisors are charged with staying abreast of the best available research and practices in their respective fields and sharing these with the IRC’s frontline teams.
 They also lead advocacy strategies to encourage partners and policy makers to adopt the interventions proven to be effective based on our research and experience.

 Ensure access to water and sanitation services

 The IRC provides essential facilities and resources to communities to prevent disease, increase personal safety and improve food security.
-In a year, the IRC provides approximately 3.3 million people with access to safe water and improved sanitation.
+In 2019, the IRC served 2.5 million people with newly built or rehabilitated water services, reached 838,000 people with access to sanitation facilities, and reached 3.3 million people with hygiene messages.
 Through research and programming, the IRC is improving humanitarian approaches to hygiene in crisis settings.
 For example, the IRC and Columbia University’s Mailman School of Public Health are collaborating on a research project to identify problems that women in crisis face with regards to menstrual hygiene management and solutions for responding relief agencies.